NCGAS/PonyLinux/README.md

 # Welcome to PonyLinux! #
 <img align="right" width="220" src="/Images/ponyicon.png" alt="Logo for PonyLinux, which is a blue pony with a streak through the mane">

-PonyLinux is a short, very basic tutorial on using the **command line** in Unix operating systems, such as Ubuntu Linux.
+PonyLinux is a very basic tutorial on using the **command line** in Unix operating systems, such as Ubuntu Linux.

 Walk through a series of tutorial sections that will teach you different **commands**, what they do, and how to use them.
 The tutorials are interactive, with mini sessions to ensure you get more practice and engagement.
-Your task will be to take the knowledge you gained during the tutorials to find the Princess in the final dungeon!
+Your task will be to take the knowledge you gained during the tutorials to find the Princess in the dungeon!
 So go on brave one, and be a hero while learning about Linux!

 ---